 As demand for their famous mouthwatering fudge skyrocket, Harry puts Victor in charge of opening their first fudge shop on Mackinac Island.
-The Corby building at 7340 Main Street is purchased, and space in the Denney building at 7245 Main Street is leased.
+The Corby building at 7340 Main Street is purchased in 1960, and space in the Dennany building at 7245 Main Street is leased in 1963.
 They begin to handcraft their creamy, delicious fudge in the storefront windows luring island visitors to watch as the confectionary artisans pour the molten chocolate from the large copper pots onto marble slabs.
 Harry coins the term “Fudgies,” his affectionate name for the visitors seeking the sweet treats in Ryba’s signature pink box.

 Lake View Hotel Acquisition

 In 1965, the Lake View Hotel, a 36-room property downtown, is purchased.
 In 1983, the hotel expansion of the Pilot House restaurant and the addition of 49 guest rooms begins and is completed two years later.
 Harry Ryba owns this stately property until 1992.